 Find the vendor to meet your needs

-There are roughly 6,000 total pesticide suppliers in 2018, including manufacturers and wholesalers.
-Of the 170 manufacturers, the top vendors, BASF, ChemChina, Dowdupont and Bayer, hold over 70.0% of market revenue, indicating high market share concentration.
-Conversely, no wholesaler or retailer holds more than 1.0% market share.
-Buyer power typically...
+There are roughly 6,000 total pesticide suppliers in 2020, including manufacturers and wholesalers.
+Of the 200 manufacturers estimated to be in this market, the top vendors, BASF, ChemChina, Dowdupont and Bayer, hold over 70.0% of market revenue, indicating high market share concentration.
+Conversely, no wholesaler or retailer holds more than...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How long have you provided these products to your longest-tenured client?